Welcome to the Naturally Outstanding Chilterns

 In 324 square miles of superb scenery, intriguing attractions, tucked-away villages and market towns, there’s always something more to be discovered.

 This website is not a confusing listing of places to go and things to see.
-We have spent time exploring the area and attempt to share our favourites with you as we know what makes the Chilterns so special.
+Despite knowing the area really well, we spend time exploring and walking familiar routes, looking for the unexpected that will delight our friends and visitors.
+We want to share our favourites with you as we know what makes the Chilterns so special.
 That includes the odd ghost story or three!

 Among the places the locals love the most are Wendover Woods, Coombe Hill, Ivinghoe Beacon and West Wycombe, which we agree offer far-reaching views, walking trails, cycling, historic attractions and plenty of things to do for locals and visitors alike.